The Lab – Term 4

 What happens in The Lab sessions

 The Lab takes an unstructured approach so every session can be different.
 The idea is we want participants to undertake activities because of what interests them, not because they have to.
 This approach is deliberately unlike school, and is based on The Lab’s experience with hundreds of young people.
 The Lab is designed to be a cool and accepting place to visit, hang out and learn while having fun.
 There aren’t lesson plans or structured courses.
-If interested in a more structured course check out Game Play which explores computer game making.

 The Lab sessions – Social or Programming?